ibrahimagdy/Task3_Drop-Me-Onboarding/README.md

-# Drop Me - Simulate Onboarding
+# Drop Me Simulate Onboarding - Task 3

 A beautifully crafted Flutter onboarding application for Drop Me, introducing users to the innovative Reverse Vending Machine (RVM) recycling system.
 This app provides an engaging first-time user experience with smooth animations and intuitive navigation.